Editor’s Note: This blog post was originally published in December 2019 and has been revised to reflect industry updates.

-Several factors to consider regarding wireless cameras include connection reliability, smart home advantages, video monitoring and notification, resolution, and encryption.
+Several consideration factors regarding wireless cameras include connection reliability, smart home advantages, video analytics and motion detection, resolution, and security encryption.
 The installation process, location, and power outage backup should be noted with wired models.

 Let’s review each camera’s features, examine pros and cons, and outline best practices.

 Questions to Ask When Comparing Wired vs. Wireless Cameras

 Whether adding indoor, outdoor, doorbell cameras, or a combination of all three, choosing the best starts with how many you’ll require, and intended use.
 This can range from combatting so-called “porch pirates” and other trespassers, to ensuring elderly loved ones and children are safe when you cannot be there.

 Wired cameras are powered by a coaxial, CAT5, or CAT6 network cable connected to a network video recorder (NVR) or digital video recorder (DVR) for memory and storage.
 Wireless, however, operates in the cloud powered by in-home Wi-Fi or cellular networks.

 When comparing wired and wireless security camera solutions, keep these questions in mind:

 - What is the best location for my camera?

 - How much time should I allow for installation?

 - Which offers the best protection for my security needs?